Dickinson EMS now offers FREE Stop the Bleed Training Course

 Visit the Find a Class search tool at BleedingControl.org and use the contact information included in each class listing to reach out to your local, approved instructors.
 If you don’t see any classes scheduled near you now, keep checking back—new classes are added every day.
 You can also reach out to your local EMS providers to see if they have an approved instructor already on staff or an eligible individual willing to register and teach the community.

 Are bleeding control classes available online?

-How do I schedule a free Bleeding Control presentation for a group or for my upcoming event?
+How do I schedule a free Stop the Bleed training course for a group or for my upcoming event?